 Much of enjoying work is enjoying the people you work with.
 Sean Donahue and David Goldberg became friends while serving as clerks to Ruth Bader Ginsburg, then of the U.S. Court of Appeals for the D.C.
 Circuit.
 Both then served as law clerks to U.S. Supreme Court Justices before heading off on separate career paths, Sean to a large law firm, and then the Justice Department, and David to the NAACP Legal Defense Fund and then to a solo appellate practice.
 A decade later, they both found themselves in solo practices and missing the collaborative process, the review insights, and, to a certain extent, the camaraderie that comes with a group practice.
 They began to use each other as sounding boards, improving their work and their work life through the collaboration.

-Priding themselves on their broad strategic thinking, ability to take into account diverse voices, and concise and persuasive writing, Sean, David, and Matt specialize in complex appeals and agency record review cases.
+Priding themselves on their broad strategic thinking, ability to take into account diverse voices, and concise and persuasive writing, Sean and David specialize in complex appeals and agency record review cases.
 They understand that successfully litigating such cases requires more than mastering the law and the facts; it requires considering subtle distinctions and trends within the relevant body of law, understanding underlying policy consideration that shape the law, and, through principal and amicus briefs and other filings, crafting a compelling story for the judges.